raid-guild/indexed/docs/minter-doc.md

 ## Consensus

-Delegated Proof of Stake (DPOS) consensus protocol.
+Delegated Proof-of-Stake (DPoS) consensus protocol.
 The blockchain utilizes Tendermint Consensus Engine, which relies on a set of validators that are responsible for committing new blocks into the blockchain.
 Validators are determined by who has the most stake delegated to them and their number is limited.

 ## $ Efficient

 YES.
-DPOS protocol implies low energy requirements – lower than POW or POS (see [here](https://ieeexplore.ieee.org/abstract/document/8798621)).
+DPoS protocol implies low energy requirements – lower than PoW or PoS (see [here](https://ieeexplore.ieee.org/abstract/document/8798621)).
 Low-end to mid-range HW is recommended to run validator's node.
 45 validators provide enough resources for at least 1000TPS (as of January 2021).

 ## Max TPS